M. B. Donald

-Maxwell Bruce Donald FRIC FIChemE FRHistS (1897 - 6 January 1978) was a Ramsay professor of chemical engineering at University College London and a historian specialising in mining.
+Maxwell Bruce Donald (1897 - 6 January 1978) was a Ramsay professor of chemical engineering at University College London and a historian specialising in mining.

 Early career

 Donald studied at the Royal College of Science and Massachusetts Institute of Technology.
 In 1921 he became a Sir Alfred Yarrow Scholar, before becoming a physical chemistry demonstrator for the Royal College of Science.
 He left the Royal College in 1925 to become a chemical engineer for the Chilean Nitrate Producers Association, before joining Royal Dutch Shell in 1929 as an adviser on bitumen emulsions.

 In 1932, Donald joined the chemical engineering department at University College London as a lecturer and researcher under W. E. Gibbs.
 During the 1930s, Donald worked with the professor of biochemistry, Sir Jack Drummond on the isolation of Vitamin A and B from fish liver oil and wheat germ.

 In 1937, Donald was made honorary secretary of the Institution of Chemical Engineers.
 In addition, Donald was a member of the Royal Institute of Chemistry Council and the Joint Library Committee of the Chemical Society.

 During the Second World War, Donald was part of the Special Operations Executive Inter Services Research Bureau under Dudley Newitt.
 He also continued to lecture, joining Imperial College London after the bombing of the Ramsay Laboratory at UCL.